5 min read

 3. How long am I supposed to keep each background check report before I can purge it from my records?

-The federal Fair Credit Reporting Act (FCRA) does not require an employer (end user) to retain a background check report for any specific time period.
+The federal Fair Credit Reporting Act (FCRA) does not require an employer (end-user) to retain a background check report for any specific time period.
 There are, however, a number of other factors to consider when adopting a background check report retention policy.
-Some of these requirements include: the FCRA statute of limitations (SOL); state FCRA SOLs; SOLs of other related federal and state laws (e.g., federal, state and local anti-discrimination laws); negligent hiring and negligent retention lawsuits.
+Some of these requirements include the FCRA statute of limitations (SOL), state FCRA SOLs, SOLs of other related federal and state laws (e.g., federal, state, and local anti-discrimination laws), and negligent hiring and negligent retention lawsuits.

 A statute of limitation (SOL) is the time period during which a lawsuit or enforcement action could be brought.